fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ```cpp
 glProgramUniformXXv(program_name, uniforms["my_array[0]"].location, uniforms["my_array[0]"].count, my_array);
 ```

-With this you can do things like store the uniform datatype and check it in your uniform update functions.
+*Ideally you would use UBOs when dealing with collections of data like arrays and structs.*

-Though really you should use UBOs instead of regular uniforms when you can.
+With this you can store the uniform datatype and check it within your uniform update functions.

 ## Solution To Texture Atlases